 Hi!
 My name is Talia.
 I see you’ve found my website.
 I write about books, literature, language, paganism, philosophy, writing, travel, school, and basically whatever falls under the various umbrellas of “Talia likes this” “Talia thinks this is important” “Talia knows a decent amount about this.”
 The content of this website falls into a few different categories, which I’ve outlined below.

-I’ve tried to categorize my blog many times, but the truth is that the variety of things that I write about is vast and has veered wildly as I compose different types of post depending on what I am in the mood for that day.
-One large and properly definable category is book reviews.
+The categories of posts on my blog are quite eclectic, but the most prominent of them is my series of book reviews.
 You can read through the book reviews in isolation via clicking the ‘Book Reviews’ tab above, or by checking out the book reviews page for a comprehensive list.

-As for the rest of my posts, its all a bit wibbly-wobbly, mostly as a result of my using the premise of whatever I was studying that week as fodder for a blog post.
+Historically, many of my academic posts are a bit wibbly-wobbly in terms of content mostly as a result of my using the premise of whatever I was studying that week as fodder for a blog post.
 My most recent interest these days is in Comparative Religion, with a particular focus on Neopagan traditions.
 This was the combined topic of my Capstone and Proseminar papers my final semester of grad school, and the interest continues to linger.

 This ties in well with my philosophical posts that are more reflective, where I muse about my theories about how the world works and our place in the universe, though some of these end up being very Talia-centric since my reflections tend to be very introspective.